-Zap Mama, Marie Daulne and 1000 Ways of African Expression
+Zap Mama, Marie Daulne and unbounded expression of Africa

 In the mid-90s, Vusi Khumalo, one of Africa’s most accomplished percussionists, turned me on to an album that was like nothing I’d ever heard before.
 Vusi was one of the original South African musicians that Paul Simon collaborated with on his phenomenal breakthrough album, Graceland.
 Having traveled and performed with some of the world’s most talented artists, Vusi couldn’t say enough good things about a group of female artists playing in a band called Zap Mama.
 When he played their CD, Seven, I was enamored by a sound that was deeply African yet permeated with experimental jazz, rock, reggae and even hip hop influences, all held together by an incredible female vocal ensemble that fused rhythm and voice into something that blurred the boundaries of music, language, lyrics and beats.
 It was like beat boxing meets Ella Fitzgerald, Fela Kuti, Ziggy Marley and Weather Report.
 Truly fresh.

 I came to learn that many of South Africa’s top artists – musicians that are attuned to the best that jazz and African music had to offer, loved Zap Mama.
 It seemed that Zap Mama and the group’s founder and lead vocalist, Marie Daulne, were musicians’ musicians, not particularly widely known or popular with mass audiences, but deeply appreciated for their creative talent and innovative avant-garde African style.
 Zap Mama evoked many emotional responses in me; their ambient harmonies, danceable grooves, thoughtful lyrics and flashy jazz riffs were soothing and exciting, charming and subtle – yet sometimes downright funky.
 To hear Zap Mama is to experience Africa’s music in a whole new dimension.